 WHEN TO TRAVEL

-Weather in Kuala Lumpur is very unpredictable and even the dry season (May-July) often gets heavy rain falls.
-There is no cool time of a year either, so the best time to visit KL is all round the year.
+Weather in Kuala Lumpur is unpredictable throughout a year, and even the dry season (May-July) often gets heavy rain falls.
+For fewer crowds, however, try to avoid national public holidays and weekends.

 HOW TO GET THERE